 Naturpet Healing Spray

 This herbal extract antiseptic for dogs is safe and effective for cuts, scratches, and insect bites.
 The active ingredients are antimicrobial, antifungal, and anti-inflammatory.
+Can I use neosporin on my dog?

 This can reduce pain, swelling, prevent infection, and speed recovery.
 The spray format makes it easy to apply and limits your physical contact with the wound.